-No. Short particulars of the property or asset(s) [including complete address and location of the property] Pin code of the property or asset(s) Date of creation Amount of CSR amount spent Details of entity/ Authority/ beneficiary of the registered owner CSR Registration Number, if applicable Name Registered address
+SI.
+No. Short particulars of the property or asset(s) [including complete address and location of the property] of the property Date of creation Amount of CSR amount spent Details of entity/ Authority/ beneficiary of the registered owner CSR Registration Number, if applicable Name Registered address